Waste Reduction: Waste Prevention World

 Worm suppliers are also listed on this website.
 It is generally better to buy your worms from a supplier who can sell you a type of worm that is well suited for worm bins.
 Unless you are pretty well brushed up on oligochaetology, do not try to dig up worms from your back yard.
 There are likely to be at least a few varieties wiggling around in the soil, and most of them do not do well in worm bins.

-Download The Worm Guide (PDF, 1.5 MB) to read all you need to know about starting a small worm bin.
+Download The Worm Guide to read all you need to know about starting a small worm bin.

 - If you have a cafeteria or café, look into food diversion and vermicomposting.
-See the food waste page of the Waste Prevention Information Exchange, as well as the food recycling and food scrap management pages on this website.
+See the food scrap management pages on this website.

 - Grasscycle your lawn clippings if you maintain landscape, and compost your yard pruning.
 To learn how to compost on a small scale, see the CalRecycle home composting page or contact your city or county government.
-If you prefer to compost in a bin instead of an open pile, or if compost bins are required in you community, see the CalRecycle compost bin resource list.
-You might have noticed that some of the recycling bin vendors listed in this section of this website make compost bins, but if compost bins are your main interest, the compost bin resource list is a more complete list.
+If you prefer to compost in a bin instead of an open pile, or if compost bins are required in your community, see the CalRecycle About Composting Bins page.
 Reduce water use wherever you can.
 Use mulch to reduce weeds and water use.
-See the Mulching Trees and Shrubs page, by North Carolina State University.
 For additional information about organics, see the CalRecycle Organic Materials Management Page.

 - You are not recycling if you send your waste to be recycled, but you do not buy